-Individuals qualified for redaction per Daniel's Law must complete and submit the attached request.
+Individuals qualified for redaction per Daniel's Law must register at register

 Tax bills are mailed once a year during the summer.
 The bill you receive has third and fourth quarters of the current year, and the first and second quarters of the following year.
 Due dates for each quarter are printed on the bill, February 1, May 1, August 1 and November 1.
 There is a 10 grace period and payments must be received in the Tax Collector’s office by the close of business day on the 10th in order to avoid interest charges unless the grace period is extended by a Resolution adopted by Council in accordance with New Jersey State Law.
 If the 10th falls on a weekend or a holiday, payment is accepted on the next business day without penalty.
 Failure to receive a tax bill does not exempt a property owner from interest on delinquent taxes.
 (NJSA 54:5-64) If the owner of a property receives an “Advice Only” copy of the Tax Bill and does not have a 3rd party escrowing tax payments then they are responsible for the payments listed on the bill to be paid when due and should notify the Tax Collector’s office immediately.
 The State of New Jersey does not permit postmark.

 Receipts – The entire bill and a self-addressed stamped envelope must accompany remittances requiring receipt.
 Otherwise, it is acceptable to detach the appropriate stub to mail along with your check, and the canceled check will serve as your receipt.
 The same process is required for receipts in person.

 Interest – Interest of 8% per annum will be charged on amount up to 1500.00 and 18% per annum on amount over 1500.00 until the amount is made current.
 A penalty of 6% may be charged on any delinquency in excess of 10,000 if not paid by the end of the year (December 31).